 It’s difficult not to react to these acts of social resistance because, for example, seeing people gluing themselves to the doors of fracking venues in direct action against this environmentally disastrous “solution” to our energy crisis, questions our thinking and shakes our consciousness to the core, and makes us feel uncomfortable.
-Social movements like these echo the wider global frustration and anger with the consensus on going slow on climate and transition to the model that works for people and planet.
+Social movements like these echo the wider global frustration and anger with the consensus on going slow on climate and lack of a coherent path of transitioning to a model that works for people and planet.

 We are living with the climate emergency whereby numerous tipping points have been triggered by the sum total of global emissions from over a century of development.
-Decades of turning our minds away from addressing the looming crisis and ignoring the findings of climate change science leave our humanity today at crossroads.
+Decades of turning our minds away from addressing the looming crisis and ignoring the findings of climate change science and the most advanced innovation leave our humanity today at crossroads.

 We either smarten up and shift our economic order of the day, or we continue on the path of ‘business as usual’ and pay the dire consequences.
 I subscribe to the thinking that the answers to our collective crisis rest at the site of convergence of the ideas that postulate that new future is possible and the intersection of social movements and green activism.
 This then helps translate our grassroot innovation into political reforms that can catalyse practical action on these fronts.